 – Phases of Teaching – Pre active, Interactive and Post active

-– General and Subject related skills, competencies required in teaching and attributes of good facilitator
+– General and Subject related skills, competencies required in teaching and attributes of a good facilitator

-– Class room Management: Role of student, teacher, Leadership style of teacher, Creation of non-threatening learning environment, Managing behaviour problems, Guidance & Counselling, Child abuse, Punishment and its legal implications, Rights of a child, Time Management.
+– Classroom Management: Role of a student, teacher, the Leadership style of the teacher, Creation of non-threatening learning environment, Managing behavior problems, Guidance & Counselling, Child abuse, Punishment, and its legal implications, Rights of a child, Time Management.

-– Distinction between Assessment for Learning & Assessment of Learning, School based Assessment, Continuous & Comprehensive Evaluation : Perspective & Practice
+– The distinction between Assessment for Learning & Assessment of Learning, School-based Assessment, Continuous & Comprehensive Evaluation: Perspective & Practice

 – Understanding teaching & learning in the context of NCF, 2005 & Right To Education Act, 2009.